-In case a Rice parameter was provided, the partition contains a Rice coded residual.
+In case a Rice parameter was provided for a certain partition, that partition contains a Rice coded residual.
 The residual samples, which are signed numbers, are represented by unsigned numbers in the Rice code.
 For positive numbers, the representation is the number doubled, for negative numbers, the representation is the number multiplied by -2 and has 1 subtracted.
 This representation of signed numbers is also known as zigzag encoding and the zigzag encoded residual is called the folded residual.
-The folded residual samples are then each divided by the Rice parameter.
-The result of each division rounded down (the quotient) is stored unary, the remainder of the division is stored binary.